 The Advantages of Do-It-Yourself Will Kits

-Online Will Kits are Fast, Efficient, and Legally Binding
+Online Will Kits are Fast, Efficient, and Legally Binding:

 What Does My Online Will Kit Do?

-Just like a will executed with the assistance of a lawyer, your online will ensures that your wishes are followed upon your death.
-It will name:|
+Just like a Will executed with the assistance of a lawyer, a Will created online ensures that your wishes are followed upon your death.
+This document includes the following:

-- Your executor and an alternate executor
+- Your appointed Executor and alternate choice

 - Specific gifts left to individuals